 Medical and Psychological Evaluations

-Our Medical and Psychological Evaluations and services are designed to support child development, social-emotional development, academics, and long-term mental health.
+Our medical and psychological/neuropsychological evaluations and services are designed to support development, family relationships, self-regulation, social-emotional functioning, and long-term mental health in children and teens who are 4 to 18 years old.
 Services include:

-Consultative services are provided in person, by phone, and through a mental health HIPAA compliant video conferencing venue to address questions caregivers may have about their child.
-In addition to consultation regarding development and behavior, a review of previous evaluations can be conducted with special consideration to the needs of youth with a history of prenatal substance exposure, trauma, or family mental health issues.
+We can provide consultation in-person, over the phone, or through a HIPAA-compliant video conferencing platform to address questions and concerns that caregivers may have about their child’s development and behavior.
+In addition to consultation about development and behavior, we can review child’s previous evaluations, with special consideration to the needs of children with a history of prenatal substance exposure, trauma, or family mental health issues.

 Comprehensive Medical and Psychological Evaluations